Dive, Hike, Fly

 Contemplation spreads like a quiet pond in the soul and draws into the quiet innermost soul1 that attentively and patiently awaits.

 Andreas Blaser, M.A. researched contemplation as part of a scholarship from the Anthroposophical Society of Germany.
 This has resulted in texts that are themselves contemplative.
 We will be publishing contributions from his collection from time to time over the next six months.
-His text “View of Humankind” was published on June 21, 2024.
+His article “View of Humankind” was published on June 21, 2024.
 He currently lives and works in Basel.

 Translation Joshua Kelberman